AlexandreStang/2023_randomovie/README.md

 # Randomovie

-> This website helps users discover new movies at random, with the option to set specific preferences based on their interests.
-It also features a small selection of trending films.
+> This website helps users discover new movies to watch, with the option to set specific preferences based on their interests.
+It also features a small selection of trending films for instant recommendations.
 All movie data is sourced from [TheMovieDB API](https://www.themoviedb.org/).

 ![Home page](/public/og-image.png)